gregrenard/hs/ConvNetJS/Day1-Demo1.md

 ![Start](https://github.com/gregrenard/hs/blob/master/ConvNetJS/images/capture1.png)

-As you open the page, the Network start to train itself.
+As you open the page, the Network starts to train itself.
-You can observe 3 parts :
+You can observe 3 modules on the page :

 1. the setup of a neural network (#1 = top)
 2. the graphic representation of the distribution of points (#2 = bottom left)
-3. the transformed representation of all grid points in given layer. (#3 = bottom right)
+3. the transformed representation of all grid points at the output of two neurons in a given layer. (#3 = bottom right)

-The 1st part (Setup of the Neural Network) present the structure of the current Network.
+The 1st module (Setup of the Neural Network) presents the structure of the current Network.
 Every Network is a linear list of layers.
+The order matters, as a layer is connected to the layers described on the previous and next lines.
-The 1st layer is must be the 'input' (where you declare sizes of your input), the last layer must be a loss layer ('softmax' or 'svm' for classification, or 'regression' for regression)
+The 1st layer must be the 'input' (where you declare the sizes of your input data), the last layer must be a loss layer ('softmax' or 'svm' for classification, or 'regression' for regression)